SuperOfficeDocs/superoffice-docs/docs/document/cloud/sharepoint-documents/configure-templates.md

 ### Enable group access on SharePoint documents based on Visible for settings in SuperOffice ticked on​

 * To to set permissions on documents in SharePoint, we need to have Read Write permission to selected site.
 Only Microsoft 365 Global Administrator can authorize this permissions.
 This is a one-time authorization and will only include the site you have selected for your SuperOffice documents.

-* If you are a Microsoft 365 Global Administrator, you can authorize now – if not, you must Copy the URL and send it to someone with that role of Microsoft 365 Global administrator in your organization.​
+* If you are a Microsoft 365 Global Administrator, you can authorize now – if not, you must copy the URL and send it to someone with that role of Microsoft 365 Global administrator in your organization.​

 * That user also needs to be in the owner group of the site (needs owner permission to the site in order to set Read Write permission)​.

     If you wait for an authorization, you can press **Save and Close** and return to your settings later.